-You can use an external SNMP-based application to configure and manage the Industrial Managed Switch, such as SNMP Network Manager, HP Openview Network Node Management (NNM) or What's Up Gold.
-This management method requires the SNMP agent on the Industrial Managed Switch and the SNMP Network Management Station to use the same community string.
+You can use an external SNMP-based application to configure and manage the Managed Switch, such as SNMP Network Manager, HP Openview Network Node Management (NNM) or What's Up Gold.
+This management method requires the SNMP agent on the switch and the SNMP Network Management Station to use the same community string.
 This management method, in fact, uses two community strings: the get community string and the set community string.

-If the SNMP Network Management Station only knows the set community string, it can read and write to the MIBs.
+If the SNMP Net-work management Station only knows the set community string, it can read and write to the MIBs.
 However, if it only knows the get community string, it can only read MIBs.
-The default gets and sets community strings for the IndustrialManaged Switch are public.
+The default getting and setting community strings for the Managed Switch is public.

-Figure 3-5: SNMP Management
+Figure 3-1-3: SNMP Management